 Luke 22:54 (NLT)

 Is that how your spiritual life seems?
 Jesus was taken away by an angry mob.
 Most of the disciples scattered in fear.
-Peter, too was fearful, but at least he decided to follow Jesus, albeit at a distance.
+Peter too was fearful but at least he decided to follow Jesus.
+However, he kept his distance.
 Fear does that.
 We become consumed with it.
-We think of the past and our failures, and as a result, we look to the future with more pessimism.
-This worry and fear cause us to miss the present closeness of the Lord.
-We don’t give up our faith, but its relevance to influence the immediate is lost in all our anxiousness.
-Today decide to move in closer to Jesus.
-He has not abandoned you.
+We think of the past and our failures and we look at the future with more pessimism and we miss the closeness of the Lord in the presence.
+We don’t give up on our faith, but its relevance to influence the immediate is lost in worry and fear.
+Today decide to move in closer.
+God has not abandoned you.
 He has not turned His back.
 Peter failed to remember what Jesus had told him only hours earlier.
 “Simon, Simon, Satan has asked to sift each of you like wheat.
 But I have pleaded in prayer for you, Simon, that your faith should not fail.”
-Jesus also intercedes for you.
+Likewise, Jesus intercedes for you.
 There is no reason to keep at a distance.
-Instead, you can do what the author of Hebrews tells us to do.
+Instead, we can do what the author of Hebrews tells us to do.
 He writes, “Let us come boldly to the throne of our gracious God.
 There we will receive his mercy, and we will find grace to help us when we need it most.”

 You can get this Daily Devotional sent to your e-mail as “Moment In the Word”.
 CLICK HERE to have this Daily E-votional sent to your e-mail

 Do You Know What Your Spiritual Gifts Are?

 Now You Can.
 CLICK HERE to Get your FREE Spiritual GIfts Test and Workbook

 Do you want to know how to be a Child of God?
 CLICK HERE to find out how